colin-nolan/docker-shinobi/README.md

+For rpi:
-mariadb does not have armfh installation - use jsurf/rpi-mariadb.
+- MariaDB does not have armfh installation - use `jsurf/rpi-mariadb`.
+- Use `colinnolan/ffmpeg-rpi` as Shinobi base image.